 So you might think that saying “no” to people will make them dislike you and harm your career.
 But the opposite is true.
 By starting to say “no” you will gain respect from others.
 You will find new opportunities and find your focus.
 You will gain energy, have a sense of fulfilment and learn to manage your time better.

-Just like perfectionism can hold you back in your life and career, so can being too much of a pleaser.
+Just like perfectionism can hold you back in your life and career, so can be too much of a pleaser.

 What stops you from saying “no”?